 GEOSAT is a geoinformation company unlocking earth observation’s full potential to understand our planet and transform it for the better.
 GEOSAT owns and operates two satellites, of which GEOSAT-2 (G2) has captured over half a million images since it was launched in 2014, and GEOSAT-1 (G1) has orbited the earth close to 65,000 times since 2009.

-GEOSAT works closely with its partners using its high-quality imagery and analytics expertise, to extract insights that helps customers make the right decisions.
-GEOSAT’s constellation of satellites provides a unique total coverage and revisit capabilities, as well as it can capture any place with no restrictions.
+GEOSAT works closely with its partners using its high-quality imagery and analytical expertise to extract insights that help customers make the right decisions.
+GEOSAT's constellation of satellites provides full coverage and unique revisit capabilities and is able to capture any place with no restrictions.

 GEOSAT’s extensive portfolio benefits worldwide customers and partners by providing reliable solutions that significantly accelerate decision-making in a great variety of fields.